shwezhu/shwezhu.github.io/content/post/ios/swiftui/007-uikit.md

 `UIViewControllerRepresentable` is a view that represents a UIKit view controller.
 Use a [`UIViewControllerRepresentable`](https://developer.apple.com/documentation/swiftui/uiviewcontrollerrepresentable) instance to create and manage a [`UIViewController`](https://developer.apple.com/documentation/uikit/uiviewcontroller) object in your SwiftUI interface.

-We want use SFSafariViewController, cause SwiftUI cannot use `SFSafariViewController` directly, so we wrap it with `UIViewControllerRepresentable`.
+SwiftUI cannot use `SFSafariViewController` directly, so we wrap it in a `UIViewControllerRepresentable`.

 ```swift
 import SwiftUI